 Overview

 The density of live oysters on a reef is generally diﬃcult to measure when doing non-destructive sampling because of the structural complexity and depth of a reef.
-However, the number and size of live oysters is an important metric that provides information on population structure of a reef including oyster density, size, and frequency as well as recruitment and survivorship.
+However, the number and size of live oysters is an important metric that provides information on population structure including oyster density and size frequency, as well as recruitment and survivorship.
 This protocol uses a minor destructive technique to accurately count the number of live oysters in a particular area as well as classify the size frequency of those live oysters on the reef.

 Measured Parameters